RavensbourneWebMedia/Digital_Advertising/sessions/04/README.md

 ADD LIST OF TODO's for NEXT WEEK.

-## Campaign plans Past Student Work
+## Campaign Plans: Past Student Work

 This week the focus of the session is going to be on the strategy behind your campaign and it's touchpoinct and how a  campaign plan can help you communicate this in a simple and visual way.